SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-04-covid-misc.md

 it; and we're looking to the future with pan-coronavirus vaccines to stop the next pandemic before it starts.

 I prefer the latter.
-You should too: we have the tools of science to be kind, if only we have the will to be so.
+You should too: we have the tools of science to be kind to one another, if only we could muster the will to be so.

 ---